soedinglab/BaMMmotif2/README.md

 ### How to plot BaMM logos?

-R script `platBaMMLogo.R` is provided in the installation directory `${HOME}/opt/BaMM/bin` to plot the BaMM logo from a BaMM flat file.
+R script `plotBaMMLogo.R` is provided in the installation directory `${HOME}/opt/BaMM/bin` to plot the BaMM logo from a BaMM flat file.

 It requires output files with extension `.ihbcp`, `.ihbp`, `.hbcp` or `.hbp` from BaMMmotif as input.